starburst997/docker-helm-push/README.md

 The action will:

-1. Automatically discover all charts in the specified directory
+1. Automatically discover all charts in subdirectories
 2. Update dependencies for each chart
 3. Package each chart with the specified version
-4. Push all charts to the OCI registry at `oci://[registry]/[username]/charts`
+4. Push all charts to the OCI registry at `oci://[registry]/[username]/[helm-namespace]`

 ## Container Registry Authentication